Enhancing Video Representations with Spatiotemporal-Semantic Residual to Mitigate Hallucinations in Video Large Multimodal Models: Evaluation and Benchmarks

 \paragraph{VideoHallucer Evaluation} VideoHallucer comprises both basic questions and hallucination-oriented questions, enabling not only the assessment of hallucination severity but also the analysis of model biases.
 Specifically, VideoHallucer evaluates multiple types of hallucinations, including Object-Relation Hallucination (ORH), Temporal Hallucination (TH), Semantic Detail Hallucination (SDH), Extrinsic Factual Hallucination (EFH), and Extrinsic Non-factual Hallucination (ENFH).
 For each video, a prediction is considered correct only if the model answers both the corresponding basic question and the hallucination question correctly, based on which the overall accuracy is computed.
 In addition, VideoHallucer reveals model biases by measuring the Yes Percentage Difference (Pct.
 Diff) and the False Positive Ratio (FP Ratio).
 Notably, all evaluation metrics are computed without adopting an LLM-as-Judge paradigm.

-\paragraph{EventHallusion Evaluation} EventHallusion is a benchmark for diagnosing event-level hallucinations in videoLLMs, focusing on failures in understanding temporally unfolding events and action sequences.
-It comprises 400 videos and 711 human-annotated questions across diverse domains including daily life, sports, transportation, food, animals, and natural scenes.
-The benchmark is structured into three settings: Entire, Mix, and Misleading (Misl.).
+\paragraph{EventHallusion Evaluation} EventHallusion is a benchmark for diagnosing event-level hallucinations in VideoLMMs, focusing on failures in understanding temporally unfolding events and action sequences.
+It comprises 400 videos and 711 human-annotated questions across diverse domains, including daily life, sports, transportation, food, animals, and natural scenes.
 During evaluation, the selected deterministic subtasks compute accuracy solely based on binary labels, without relying on an LLM-as-Judge, thereby ensuring objective and consistent evaluation.

 \paragraph{VideoHallu Evaluation} VideoHallu is a benchmark for evaluating and mitigating multi-modal hallucinations in synthetic video understanding.
-It organizes questions into four categories: Alignment, Spatial-Temporal Consistency, Common Sense Reasoning, and Physics, covering hallucination patterns driven by language priors rather than visual evidence.
-In addition, Alignment is further divided into Entity Counting (EC), Entity Properties (EP), Entity Recognition \& Classification (ERAC), and Spatial Relationships (SR).
-Spatial-Temporal Consistency is further categorized into Camera Dynamics (CD), Spatial Dynamics (SD), and Temporal Dynamics (TD).
-Common Sense Reasoning is further divided into Knowledge (K) and Reasoning (R).
-Physics is further categorized into Conservation (C), Constraints \& Properties (CAP), Motion (M), and State Transition (ST).
-Evaluation is conducted using GPT-4 as an LLM-as-a-Judge to assess the consistency between model outputs and human-annotated ground truth.
+It organizes questions into four categories: Alignment (Align), Spatial-Temporal Consistency (S-T), Common Sense Reasoning (Comm), and Physics (Phys), covering hallucination patterns driven by language priors rather than visual evidence.
+Evaluation is conducted using GPT-4o-mini as an LLM-as-a-Judge to assess the consistency between model outputs and human-annotated ground truth.

 \paragraph{ActivityNet-QA Evaluation} ActivityNet-QA is a classic benchmark dataset for video question answering research, focusing on evaluating models' abilities in temporal understanding and semantic reasoning over videos.
 Following~\citet{maaz2024video}, we conduct zero-shot question answering evaluation on this benchmark using GPT-3.5-Turbo with the same prompt template, and report Accuracy and Score.